ujjwal404/pvcpie/README.md

 poetry run pvcpie -i
 ```

-or run this in api mode to get the json data
+or run this in api mode to get the json data.
 ```
 poetry run pvcpie --api
 ```
+TODO:
+[ ] Add a swagger page to get metrics in API mode from cluster

 ## Customize